 Another key that you need to always remember is the size of the water softener, and how it compares with the space that you’re willing to dedicate to such a system.
 Keep in mind that the amount of water you’re supplied with is proportional to the size of the softener.

-If you’re considering larger models like dual tank, salt-based or some salt-free softeners, our suggestion is that you measure your available area carefully and check the dimensions of the system in advance.
+If you’re considering larger models like a dual tank, salt-based or some salt-free softeners, our suggestion is that you measure your available area carefully and check the dimensions of the system in advance.
 Otherwise, there’s a high possibility that the softener won’t fit into your space, costing you a massive amount of money yet bringing no benefits at all.
 You can easily find the information about the measurements of water softeners online through several selling sites or from the sites of manufacturers themselves, so don’t forget to do some research.

-If size is on top of your priority list, you may want to opt for a magnetic water descaler like the Capacitive Water Descaler CWD30 System, or a smaller water softener like the GE Appliances 30,400 Grain GXSF30V Water Softener.
+If the size is on top of your priority list, you may want to opt for a magnetic water descaler like the Capacitive Water Descaler CWD30 System, or a smaller water softener like the GE Appliances 30,400 Grain GXSF30V Water Softener.

 On the other hand, for those that focus on water consumption instead of size, and your wish is to find a heavy-duty water softener, check out the Aquasana EQ-1000-AST Whole House Water Filter System.